Murshidabad is a wonderful district on the banks of the Bhagirathi River and was the capital of Bengal in 1717.

 You can also see the Greek and Italian architectural styles of the palace.

-The palace has been converted into a museum and now you can see many antique treasures such as the Sword of Siraj Ud DAULa and the vintage cars.
+The palace has been converted into a museum and now you can see many antique treasures such as the Sword of Siraj Ud DAULa and vintage cars.

 You can also visit the Nizamat Imambara, Bacchawali Tope & Murshidabad clock towers within the complex.